netcon-consulting/external_commands/README.md

 The Python interpreter used for running the external commands can be configured with the `-i` option.
 A self-compiled Python interpreter version 3.11 is recommended.

 Following the installation or update of external commands, the Clearswift web interface needs to be reloaded.
-This can be done automatically on installation/update with the `-r` option or afterwards manually with `cs-servicecontrol restart tomcat`.
+This can be done automatically on installation/update with the `-r` or `-a` options or afterwards manually with `cs-servicecontrol restart tomcat`.

 ## Notes
 On installation of an external command the corresponding policy rule(s) as well as required address, URL and lexical expression lists and Hold Areas will be created.
 Furthermore a lexical expression list containing customizable parameters for the external command (in TOML syntax) will be generated with default values.
 For a detailed documentation of the created lists and areas as well as parameters see the information for the external command with `info`.